 On 3 April, Commissioner Cañete came into the media spotlight again due to his wife being listed in the #PanamaPapers.
 Micaela Domecq Solís-Beaumont was empowered by the Panama-based company Rinconada Investments Group (set up in 2005 and active until 2010) to approve financial transactions.
 Commissioner Cañete did not include this company in any of his declarations of interest, which should date back ten years.
 However, the Commission responded that there was no conflict of interest as it pre-dated his time as commissioner, and because Cañete and his wife have a prenuptial agreement and separate interests.

 30 April was the last day of the 18-month notification period for departing commissioners from the Barroso II Commission and suddenly the revolving door is nearly swinging off its hinges with a flurry of ex-commissioners moving into the private sector.
-Connie Hedegaard (former Climate Commissioner) had previously withdrawn a request (following a negative view from the Commission’s advisory panel) for authorisation to join the board of Danfoss, a Danish producer of refrigeration and air-conditioning; but nevertheless as the notification period ended on 29 April, she was elected to join its board.
+Connie Hedegaard (former Climate Commissioner) had previously withdrawn a request (following a negative view from the Commission’s advisory panel) for authorisation to join the board of the "Danfoss Foundation", which is closely connected to Danfoss, the Danish producer of refrigeration and air-conditioning; but nevertheless when the notification period ended on 29 April, she was elected to join Danfoss' board.*

 As of 1 May, ex-Digital Agenda Commissioner Neelie Kroes joined the board of US tech company Salesforce.
 But attracting far more attention in the revolving door stakes was Neelie Kroes’ move to the public policy board of controversial tech company Uber, especially after her vocal support for it whilst in office.

 Karel De Gucht (the former Trade Commissioner who launched the TTIP negotiations) was also busy once his notification period ended.
 He immediately joined the board of Arcelor Mittal, the steel and mining giant.